 - When your explorations have gone beyond the preliminary stage, you should write a Thesis Proposal.
 This proposal should state the topic of your thesis, outline the general stages of your argument, list the courses and experience that have prepared you to write the thesis, and be accompanied by a bibliography.
 Present this proposal to the faculty members whom you ask to serve as your director and reader(s).

 - You might also consider applying for the Thomas A. Davis Summer Research Award.
-This is an award of $3,250 given in the spring semester to juniors planning to do research in the Humanities or Social Sciences for their thesis over the summer months.
+This is an award of $3,250 given in the spring semester to juniors planning to do research in the Arts, Humanities or Social Sciences and/or in Mathematics and Sciences for their thesis over the summer months.
 This award is given by the Honors Program.
-Up to four awards can be given annually.
-The applications for this award can be found in the Honors Program office, Wyatt 139, and are due immediately following spring break in March.
+Up to two awards can be given annually.
+A duplicate copy of the applications for this award must be simultaneously submitted to the Honors Program office, Wyatt 139.

 - Register for an Honors Thesis.
 Have your director, and reader(s) and the Honors Director sign the Honors Thesis Registration Form.
 To this form you will append a statement outlining the contents of the thesis (see the information above on the Thesis).